barotdeep/cqa-docs/docs/webapp/index.md

 ---
-title: Test Terminal
+title: Portal - Testing Terminal
-intro: 'You can set up a basic {% data variables.product.prodname_pages %} site for yourself, your organization, or your project.'
+intro: 'Step-by-step instructions for all the features in ContextQA portal'
 redirect_from:
   - /categories/github-pages-basics
   - /articles/additional-customizations-for-github-pages